portxchange/developer-documentation/index.md

 Currently there are a few API's through which data can be queried.
 More detailed information is located on the [Receiving data](/receiving-data/index.md) page.

-The event infomation for already finished port calls can be received from PortXchange systems.
-For the provided timeframe, the API will return a list of events of all port calls that were finished in the given period.
-Port calls in progress or planned port calls are not available for querying.

-More detailed information is located on the [Getting started: Receiving data](/receiving-data/index.md) page.